mrsuman2002/A_modular_Plugin-CodeChat/extensions/contents.rst

 -   Watch for IDE events, then send render requests to the server.
 -   Respond to and report connection errors.
--   Continue to monitor the server, preferably in a webserver window.
--   Respond to closing of the extension or web browser window.
+-   Respond to closing of the extension or the CodeChat Client web browser window.

 Modules